metabrain/powershell-timelapse/README.md

 TESTED ON
 =========
-- Football Manager 2012 - Windowed mode (6 seasons, or 80GBs worth of PNGs)
+- Football Manager 2012 - Windowed mode (6 seasons, or 80GBs worth of JPGs)
 - Don't Starve - Windows mode again...

 UNTESTED
 ========
 - Full screen mode?
 Never tested it because I don't play in full screen but should work...
-- Games anything other than DirectX
+- Games using anything other than DirectX

 REQUIREMENTS
 ============